Jan van Eden|

 certainly would not have spoiled him, because I had received those orders

 from Aagje.
-He was now playing with the neighborhood boys and the farmer on
+He was now playing with the neighborhood boys and by the farmer

-the land again.
-It will be a real outdoor child and the city manners must
+on the land.
+It will be a real outdoor child and he will have to learn the

-arrive later.
-It is peeing outside and at night it is almost always dry.
+city manners again later.
+It is peeing outside and at night he is almost always dry.
 So

 My father's report ends here.
 I must have returned to Voorburg at the

-beginning of May, after all, the liberation of the Netherlands was a fact.
+beginning of May, after all, the liberation of the Netherlands was a fact, and

 As Canadian soldiers [the Canadians had liberated The Hague and Voorburg]